fbgallet/roam-extension-live-ai-assistant/README.md

 ### 🆕 New in v.22 (November 2025)

-- Better design of chat/results popup, can be displayed as a left/right panel
+- **Chat panel** for smooth conversations, can be displayed as a left/right panel or full screen, combined with a rich context panel
-- **Chat panel** for smooth conversations
 - **Chat agent**, relying on tools to query your graph, handle context, leverage rich instructions and resources with Live AI Skills (inspired by Anthropic Agent Skills), chat with help documents...
-- **Query composer** to compose natural language queries, combine them, add specific pages, etc., and save them to reuse them easily
+- **Query composer** to compose natural language queries, combine them, add specific pages, etc., and save them to reuse them easily, providing a well defined context for Chat
-- Ask Your Graph agent support now **sequences of queries** to better handle complexes queries and better DNPs and attributes handling
+- Ask Your Graph agent support now **sequences of queries** to better handle complexe queries and better handling of DNPs and attributes
-- New models supported natively: Gemini models (including Imagen-4 and 'nano banana'), Claude Sonnet 4.5 & Haiku 4.5 (supported web fetching), gpt-5-search-api
+- New models supported natively: Gemini models (including Imagen-4 and 'nano banana'), Claude Sonnet 4.5 & Haiku 4.5 (supporting web fetching), gpt-5-search-api
 - Added 'Pdf' checkbox in Context menu

 > [!NOTE]